unwiredben/resistor-time/README.md

 This only works on the Basalt and Chalk color platforms, as there's no point trying to show resistor color codes on a black and white watch.

+* Version 1.5 fixed a bug with four digit times not displaying.
+UTF-8 takes up more buffer space, sadly.
 * Version 1.4 switches to SDK 4, uses Clay for the configuration page (no more server!), supports custom colors, Bluetooth disconnection vibration, and changing display during quick view.
 It also switches the font to Ubuntu Mono so we can show the ohm symbol.